 'Lift Every Voice and Sing' hymn ignites hope across nation

-LOS ANGELES — The Black national anthem was born more than a century ago, but the popular hymn within the African American community called “Lift Every Voice and Sing” has resurrected a beacon of hope during nationwide protests.
+LOS ANGELES (AP) -- The Black national anthem was born more than a century ago, but the popular hymn within the African American community called “Lift Every Voice and Sing” has resurrected a beacon of hope during nationwide protests.

+In recent weeks, countless rallies were held from D.C. to Seattle with arm-locked protesters of different races

 Some marches were peaceful, while others turned violent.
 But one common thread at protests were people chanting the anthem‘s long-lasting message of faithfulness, freedom and equality.

-“I saw whites singing that song saying ‘No justice, no peace’ and ‘’Black Lives Matter.'
-It's something I didn't see early in my career or even 15 years ago," recalled Rev. Al Sharpton while protesters in Minneapolis in the aftermath of Floyd's death.
+“I saw whites singing that song saying ‘No justice, no peace’ and 'Black Lives Matter.'
+It's something I didn't see early in my career or even 15 years ago," recalled the Rev. Al Sharpton, referring to protesters in Minneapolis in the aftermath of Floyd's death.
 “You got to see people other than us appreciating our song, our anthem.
 This is just not a moment.
 This is a real movement.”

 Growing up, Sharpton said he learned self-identity through the anthem, which was written as a poem by James Weldon Johnson before his brother, J. Rosamond, turned it into music.
 The song was performed for the first time in 1900, not long after it was written.